Geospatial Science 250

 9) How to research and answer questions using GIS and spatial analysis tools

 10) How to apply GIS to a broad range of scientific applications

 11) Product generation (hard copy maps and web maps)

 Instructional strategies will include the following:

-Student’s knowledge on the theoretical aspects presented in lectures and reading assignments will be tested in two written examinations.
-Students’ applied work will be assessed on the basis of the correct completion of the practical assignments, and, where applicable, on the quality of the output in form of maps, tables, and graphs.
+Student’s knowledge on the theoretical aspects presented in lectures and reading assignments will be tested in two midterms and one final exam.
+Students’ applied work will be assessed based on the correct completion of the learning modules and lab assignments, and where applicable, on the quality of the output in form of maps, tables, and graphs.

 Review and Approval